-We have heard learned counsel for the applicant(s) and considered the arguments raised by him.
+Answered : We have heard learned counsel for the applicant(s).

+and considered the arguments raised by him.
 We are not impressed that this is a fit case for admission.
-Three of the applicants were taken in the IOFS on the basis of 1967 C.S.E.
-They did not sit in the next examination which was held in the year 1968.
-The 2nd proviso to Rule 4 speaks of next examination and not one extra chance apart from the Rules.
+Three of the applicants were taken in the IOFS on the basis of 1987 C.S.E.
+They did not sit in the next examination which was held in the year 1988.
+The 2nd proviso to chance apart from the Rules.
 All those who were eligible to appear could have one more chance but if they were not eligible under the Rules, they would not be entitled to sit in the examination.
 Applicants 4 to 8 succeeded in the 1988 C.S.E. and were selected to the IOFS but they did not sit in the 1989 C.S.E. which was the next examination.
 They are, therefore, not entitled to sit in the subsequent examination of 1990 unless they first resign from the service.
 We hold accordingly.